rm3dom/reveal-tx/README.md

 * You may not nest write transactions.
 * You may not nest a transaction when the outer transaction is a write and the inner transaction uses `ReadCommitted` isolation level or higher.

-Note: this refers to starting a new transaction within the scope of another, not to database‑managed nested transactions.

 ### tx-read